-Dear international students and expatriates, we regret to inform you that the USM visa office at IMCC will be temporarily closed following the implementation of the Conditional Movement Control Order (CMCO) on 9 November until 6 December 2020.
+Dear international students and expatriates, we regret to inform you that the USM visa office at IMCC will be temporarily closed following the implementation of the Conditional Movement Control Order (CMCO) on 9 November until further notice.

 As an option, you may contact us via online platforms (WhatsApp and email) pertaining to visa matters and by making an appointment if you need to collect or submit your documents (Passport/IKAD/Insurance Card etc).

 Kindly take note on the following: